 You can count on our experienced, licensed speech-language pathologists to provide expert evaluation and treatment in these areas:

 - Cognitive disorders that can occur with concussion, brain tumors, stroke or "chemobrain".

 - Speech/language disorders that can occurr following a stroke, brain tumore or other neurological disorders; such as aphasia (the loss of ability to understand or express speech), stuttering, apraxia (problems saying sounds or words), dysarthria (difficulty articulating speech).
 We offer an Asphasia Group to strengthen functional communication skills.

 - Swallowing disorders that can often occur after stroke or other neurological disorders like Parkinson’s disease, or after treatment for head/neck cancer.

 - Voice disorders including vocal horseness, chronic cough, muscle tension dysphonia, vocal cord paralysis or dysfunction, difficulty speaking due to a physical disorder of the mouth, tongue or vocal cords, vocal fatigue, paradoxical vocal fold motion (PVFM).

 - Care of the professional voice, including care of the singing voice

 - Head/neck cancer, including evaluation and treatment of speech, voice and swallowing impairments that can occur due to head/neck cancer and cancer treatment (surgery, chemotherapy or radiation).

-If you are a parent whose child is scheduled for speech/language evaluation, please download, print and fill out this pediatric health questionnaire
+Before your appointment for speech/language therapy, please download, print, and fill out this health questionnaire.
+If you are a parent whose child is scheduled for a speech/language evaluation, please download, print, and fill out the pediatric health questionnaire.